Ivokin/FamouseQuoteQuiz/README.md

 # FamouseQuoteQuiz
 Functional API and Requests.
-Not enough time to finish client side because I was impeded by real life issues.
+Not enough time to finish because I was impeded by real life issues.
 Change connection string in app.config to avoid errors For GET http request -> https://localhost:44300/api/quizquestions/